Grammarly vs. PerfectIt: Which Is Better?

 Furthermore, Intelligent Editing has put substantial effort into adding consistency checks within the American Legal Style, which now includes over 125,000 legal-specific corrections (source).

-And proofreaders and copy editors worldwide cheered as Intelligent Editing created the opportunity for CMOS Online subscribers to integrate CMOS with PerfectIt.
+Many proofreaders and copy editors welcomed the opportunity for CMOS Online subscribers to integrate CMOS with PerfectIt.

 Considering the widespread use of CMOS in the publishing industry, this was a big deal!
 Thanks, Intelligent Editing! 😊